 Grade: | Moderate / hard (steep) |

-If you’re keen to visit a beautifully secluded beach, the walk to West Head Beach is an absolute must.
-It’s only a short walk through the bush, with steep stairs leading down to the beach.
+If you’re looking for a beautifully secluded beach, the walk to West Head Beach is well worth it.
+The trail is short but includes a steep staircase leading down to the sand.

-West Head Beach is quite a small beach, opposite the Barrenjoey Headland on the other side of Pittwater.
-And with the fantastic views and emerald green water, it certainly does feel like you’ve ended up in a small pocket of paradise.
+West Head Beach is a small strip of sand facing Barrenjoey Headland on the other side of Pittwater.
+With stunning views and crystal-clear water, it feels like a hidden paradise.

 West Head Beach Walk | |